Ralph Lauren (NYSE:RL) Issues Earnings Results

-Ralph Lauren (NYSE:RL) posted its quarterly earnings data on Wednesday.
-The textile maker reported $0.38 earnings per share for the quarter, beating analysts’ consensus estimates of ($0.73) by $1.11, MarketWatch Earnings reports.
+Ralph Lauren (NYSE:RL) released its earnings results on Wednesday.
+The textile maker reported $0.38 earnings per share for the quarter, beating the Zacks’ consensus estimate of ($0.73) by $1.11, MarketWatch Earnings reports.
+The firm had revenue of $1.29 billion for the quarter, compared to analysts’ expectations of $1.21 billion.
 Ralph Lauren had a negative net margin of 1.74% and a positive return on equity of 5.14%.
-The company had revenue of $1.29 billion during the quarter, compared to analysts’ expectations of $1.21 billion.
-During the same period in the prior year, the company posted ($0.68) EPS.
-The firm’s revenue for the quarter was up 1.0% on a year-over-year basis.
+The company’s quarterly revenue was up 1.0% on a year-over-year basis.
+During the same period in the previous year, the company earned ($0.68) earnings per share.

-The company also recently declared a quarterly dividend, which will be paid on Friday, July 9th.
-Shareholders of record on Friday, June 25th will be paid a $0.6875 dividend.
-This represents a $2.75 annualized dividend and a dividend yield of 2.27%.
-Ralph Lauren’s payout ratio is currently 41.92%.
+The company also recently announced a quarterly dividend, which will be paid on Friday, July 9th.
+Investors of record on Friday, June 25th will be issued a dividend of $0.6875 per share.
+This represents a $2.75 dividend on an annualized basis and a yield of 2.26%.
+Ralph Lauren’s dividend payout ratio (DPR) is presently 41.92%.

-In related news, CFO Jane Nielsen sold 10,627 shares of the firm’s stock in a transaction that occurred on Monday, April 12th.
-The shares were sold at an average price of $127.69, for a total transaction of $1,356,961.63.
-Following the transaction, the chief financial officer now owns 114,341 shares in the company, valued at $14,600,202.29.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, EVP Andrew Howard Smith sold 3,164 shares of the firm’s stock in a transaction that occurred on Wednesday, April 7th.
+In related news, EVP Andrew Howard Smith sold 3,164 shares of the company’s stock in a transaction that occurred on Wednesday, April 7th.
 The shares were sold at an average price of $125.00, for a total transaction of $395,500.00.
-Following the transaction, the executive vice president now owns 71,232 shares in the company, valued at approximately $8,904,000.
+Following the sale, the executive vice president now owns 71,232 shares of the company’s stock, valued at approximately $8,904,000.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, CFO Jane Nielsen sold 10,627 shares of the stock in a transaction on Monday, April 12th.
+The stock was sold at an average price of $127.69, for a total transaction of $1,356,961.63.
+Following the completion of the transaction, the chief financial officer now directly owns 114,341 shares in the company, valued at approximately $14,600,202.29.
 The disclosure for this sale can be found here.
-Insiders have sold 23,554 shares of company stock worth $2,924,022 in the last quarter.
-Company insiders own 35.28% of the company’s stock.
+Insiders have sold a total of 23,554 shares of company stock worth $2,924,022 in the last ninety days.
+35.28% of the stock is currently owned by insiders.

 Ralph Lauren Company Profile